S.J.D. Candidates

 Saudi Arabia

-Zakaria Almulhim is an S.J.D. candidate at the University of Minnesota Law School.
-Almulhim served as an R.A. and a T.A. during his S.J.D. residency and candidacy.
+Mr. Almulhim earned his S.J.D. degree in 2022.
+He served as an R.A. and a T.A. during his S.J.D. residency and candidacy.
 He holds an LL.M. degree from the University of Minnesota Law School.
 During his masters, he interned with the Office of Administrative Hearings in St. Paul.
-Almulhim received his LL.B with the highest honor from Imam Mohammed bin Saud University for Islamic Studies.
+Mr. Almulhim received his LL.B with the highest honor from Imam Mohammed bin Saud University for Islamic Studies.

 Advisor: Prof. Christopher Roberts